Skip to main content

 As part of the ACPIN Conference 2026, ACPIN will also be five running workshops on Wednesday 13 May in the afternoon.
 You can choose to either attend the workshops (choice of two) and two day conference or just the two day conference (14th and 15th May).

-ACPIN will be hosting the following workshops:
+ACPIN will be hosting the following pre- conference workshops:

 Clinical Reasoning and Symptom Formulation in Functional Neurological Disorder (FND)